zoriya/react-native-background-downloader/README.md

 ### `checkForExistingDownloads()`

 Checks for downloads that ran in background while you app was terminated.
+And also forces them to resume downloads.

 Recommended to run at the init stage of the app.

 **returns**